Difference Between RS256 and HS256 JWT Signing Algorithms

 A JWT is a “compact, URL-safe means of representing claims to be transferred between two parties” (RFC-7519).
 It’s a base-64 encoded token composed of three parts: a header, a payload, and a signature.
 The header specifies the type and signing algorithm.
 The payload includes the data (or claims) being passed.
 The signature allows the consumer of the JWT to validate that it hasn’t been tampered with.

-Following the OpenID Connect protocol, Auth0 uses JWTs for ID Tokens which are used for passing the claims about a user to your application after authentication.
-Your application needs to trust that the claims encoded in a JWT have not been altered in any way.
+Following the OpenID Connect protocol, Auth0 uses JWTs for ID Tokens which are used for passing the claims about a user to the application after authentication.
+The application needs to trust that the claims encoded in a JWT have not been altered in any way.
 This is why a JWT includes a signature.

 RS256

 RS256 is an asymmetric algorithm, which means that the issuer (for example, Auth0) has a private key that it uses to generate the signature.
-The JWT consumer (for example, your application) uses a public key to validate the signature.
-You can retrieve your Auth0 tenant’s public keys from https://YOUR_DOMAIN/.well-known/jwks.json.
+The JWT consumer (for example, the application) uses a public key to validate the signature.
+It is possible to retrieve the Auth0 tenant’s public keys from https://DOMAIN_NAME/.well-known/jwks.json.

 HS256

 HS256 is a symmetric algorithm, which means instead of using a public/secret key pair, it uses one shared secret to sign and validate the token.
-When using HS256, both Auth0 and your application would use the same shared secret.
-This means that if the secret were to be found by a third party, they could generate a valid JWT for your application.
+When using HS256, both Auth0 and the application would use the same shared secret.
+This means that if the secret were to be found by a third party, they could generate a valid JWT for the application.
+In Auth0, the secret for the Access Token would be located in Dashboard > Applications > APIs > select API > Settings Tab > Token Settings > Signing Secret.
+For the ID Token, the secret used to sign the HS256 JWT is the client secret of the corresponding application.

 Configuring signing algorithms in Auth0

-As mentioned, the ID Token your application receives from Auth0 is a JWT.
-To select the signing algorithm used in the ID Token, go to your application’s advanced settings and select JsonWebToken Signature Algorithm.
+As mentioned, the ID Token received by the application from Auth0 is a JWT.
+To select the signing algorithm used in the ID Token, go to the application’s advanced settings and select JsonWebToken Signature Algorithm.
 The default and recommended algorithm is RS256.

-When you register an API within your Auth0 tenant, your application can use the API as the audience when requesting an Access Token.
-In this scenario, the Access Token you receive from Auth0 is also a JWT.
-You can select the signing algorithm when registering the API.
+When registering an API within the Auth0 tenant, the application can use the API as the audience when requesting an Access Token.
+In this scenario, the Access Token received from Auth0 is also a JWT.
+Select the signing algorithm when registering the API.

 2 Likes